 The Population Shift Toward Wildland-urban Interfaces

-Between the years of 1990 and 2010, the U.S. wildland urban interface grew rapidly in terms of land area.
+Between the years of 1990 and 2010, the U.S. wildland urban interface grew rapidly in terms of land area, according to research sponsored by the U.S. Fish and Wildlife Service.
 During this 20-year period, the WUI was the fastest growing land use type throughout the 48 contiguous states, with 13 million new homes constructed in the transition zone during this time frame.

 This shows an interesting 20-year shift in the demographics within the United States, partly fueled by an increase in population from 250 million through to 310 million, with new areas of land being developed in order to house more people.

 The shift not only highlights the movement of people from densely urbanized areas into much more suburban areas, but also of a specific desire for living in and around natural woodland landscapes, which are renowned for their solitude and privacy.

 There has been a population shift over the past three decades across the entire United States, with people moving to western and south-eastern areas of the country.
 These regions are covered in large areas of woodland, meaning that WUIs have rapidly expanded in these areas as a response to nationwide population shifts.

 Many climate change projections indicate that the conditions favorable for forest fires will occur more frequently in the future.
 These include longer droughts and warmer temperatures, which dry out the ground – along with any dead leaves, plants and tree branches resting on the surface – even more so than the weather would in a non-warming world.

 Therefore, wildfires are a large threat to WUIs – along with the natural landscape and the people living within them – more so than fires have done in the past.